-We would advise merchants to be careful about some of the non-technical aspects of cryptocurrency that may not yet be on their radar, such as the tax implications and the ways in which crypto security differ from payment card security.
+However, we would advise merchants to be careful about some of the non-technical aspects of cryptocurrency that may not yet be on their radar, such as the tax implications and the ways in which crypto security differs from payment card security.

-Cryptocurrency may circumvent the chargeback problem, but crypto alone is no solution to the underlying issues that lead to transaction disputes—issues such as products that don’t deliver on their promises, or customer service that isn’t responsive to customer needs.
+Cryptocurrency may circumvent the chargeback problem, but crypto alone is no solution to the underlying issues that lead to transaction disputes, such as products that don’t deliver on their promises, or customer service that isn’t responsive to customer needs.

-We believe cryptocurrency is a powerful alternative to traditional payment methods that many customers will appreciate, but even if it was in wide enough use to supplant credit and debit cards, you’d still have to address the root causes of your disputes.
+Cryptocurrency is a powerful alternative to traditional payment methods that many customers will appreciate, but even if it was in wide enough use to supplant credit and debit cards, you’d still have to address the root causes of your disputes.
 If customers have no remedy for fraudulent or deceptive transactions, they may just take their business elsewhere.
 Eventually, market pressures may force the cryptocurrency community to introduce a chargeback mechanism into the blockchain.
-Merchants who were hoping for an end run around chargebacks might rage at this, but merchants who analyze and manage their chargebacks properly will be able to take such changes in stride.
+Merchants who were hoping for an end run around chargebacks might rage at this, but merchants who analyze and manage chargebacks properly will be able to take such changes in stride.